 Through the fantastic work that the Eco-council have done already we are pleased to announce that we have been awarded the Eco Schools Bronze award.
 This year we are aiming to achieve our silver award.

 Each year we focus on 2 charities, chosen by our leadership team, that we support by participating in a number of activities.
 Activities include bake sales, sponsored walks and competitions.
 These events are advertised in Form tutor notices and also on the house noticeboard in school.
-This year our chosen charities are Cancer Research Uk and St Lukes Hospice.
+This year our chosen charities are Children with Cancer, and ASSIST.

 Stamps are given out by class teachers throughout the week for achievement or effort in lessons.
 They are also given out by form tutors for 100% attendance, having the correct uniform and equipment and having no negative planner comments.
 Each stamp is worth one house point.
 The points are collated and pupils are awarded certificates for their achievement (100 bronze, 200 silver, 300 gold, 400 platinum).